wavefrontHQ/docs/pages/doc/ui_examine_data_v2.md

 </tbody>
 </table>

-Here's a video that illustrates chart time windows:
+Here's a video that illustrates chart time windows.
+The video uses the v1 UI, but most of the information is still accurate:
 <p><a href="https://vmwarelearningzone.vmware.com/oltpublish/site/openlearn.do?dispatch=previewLesson&id=5925769f-dc7a-11e7-a6ac-0cc47a352510&inner=true&player2=true"><img src="/images/v_charts_time_window.png" style="width: 700px;"/></a>
 </p>